Jyohuuuu/STADVDB_MCO2_GROUPC/README.md

 ## TO START

 ```
-1. To start
+1. To start and build
-docker-compose up --build (make sure you are at root)
+docker-compose up --build
 2. To Stop and Remove Containers
 docker-compose down -v

+After building
+To start: docker-compose up
+To stop: docker-compose down
 ```

 ## ACCESS

 - **App**: http://localhost:5173